atlan-antillia/EfficientDet-Slightly-Realistic-USA-RoadSigns-160classes/README.md

 <h3>5.
 Training USA RoadSigns Model by using pretrained-model</h3>
 We use the usa_roadsigns_train.bat file.
-We created a main2.py from main.py to be able to write COCO metrics to a csv files.<br>
+We created a main2.py from main.py to be able to write COCO metrics to the csv files.<br>

 <pre>
 python main2.py ^